Business taxes can be tricky, especially for small business owners.

 - State income tax

-How to file small business taxes (in 4 simple steps)
+How to file small business taxes for the first time (in 4 simple steps)

-Small business tax filing doesn’t have to be the intimidating process it appears to be.
-In fact, this process can be broken down into four simple steps:
+Filing small business taxes for the first time doesn’t have to be an intimidating process.
+It can be broken down into four simple steps:

 - Gathering your financial records